 - While it doesn’t apply to all accounts, there will be increases to the contribution limits for some types of retirement accounts, including 401(k)s, 403(b)s, most 457 plans, and the federal government’s Thrift Savings Plans.
 The increased limits will also include 401(k) catch-ups, SEP IRAs and Solo 401(k)s, aftertax 401(k) contributions, SIMPLE retirement accounts, and defined benefit plans.
 IRA contribution limits will not change from 2019.

-- Due to increased income limits, more taxpayers will be eligible for the Retirement Savings Contribution Credit, also knows as the Saver’s Credit.
+- Due to increased income limits, more taxpayers will be eligible for the Retirement Savings Contribution Credit, also known as the Saver’s Credit.

 - The minimum adoption credit will go up from $14,080 to $14,300.